A friend of mine told me of her recent regretful

 Do you really want your emotions dragging us to places we don’t want to go?
 Learning a few key skills to identify and manage emotions, or gaining emotional intelligence, can escalate your success.

-Here are some excellent resources that can help you grow in your EQ.
+Here are some excellent resources that can help you understand and grow in your EQ.

 - Emotional Intelligence: Why It Can Matter More Than IQ – Daniel Golman